 For a fiver (or free if you are a University student) you can get close and personal with works from both some of the most renowned painters in history, like Monet, Cezanne, Picasso, and Corot to name a few, and some less-known but equally talented artists.
 An incredibly diverse collection.
 An artistic gem worth discovering.

-Also refered to as “Look Park” is a nice green area for the whole family, located in the Florence area of Northampton.
+Also referred to as “Look Park” is a nice green area for the whole family, located in the Florence area of Northampton.
 Donated by the wife of Frank Newhall Look, this 150 acres (61 ha) park opened to the public in 1930.
-It has it all, from tennis courts and a mini golf course to playgrounds and walking trails, even its own amphitheater, where names like Bob Dylan and Crosby played.
+It has it all, from tennis courts and a mini-golf course to playgrounds and walking trails, even its own amphitheatre, where names like Bob Dylan and Crosby played.
 The Mill river runs through its grounds and a miniature railway operates a 1 Km track with its own tunnel and station.
 Even your furry friend will love it here.
-Perfect sunday escapade destination for those who don’t want to drive too far.
+Perfect Sunday escapade destination for those who don’t want to drive too far.

 Address: 300 N Main St, Florence, MA 01062, United States

-: 7 am to dusk, 365 days (More info on specific attraction times HERE
+Opening Hours: 7 am to dusk, 365 days (More info on specific attraction times HERE)

 Have you ever been to Northampton or any similar small cities worth discovering?
 What did you like the most?
 Can’t wait to hear from you, so comment away!